ubc/graderbot/readme.md

 Live Reload works for any changes to HTML, CSS, or JavaScript within the `public` directory.

 Settings from the `.ENV` file are loaded.

+## LocalStorage

+To view your browser's localStorage, open up the developer tools (often F12, or fn+F12 on a mac) and then type

+`console.log(localStorage);`

+and press return, to see your current localStorage.
+To remove a specific key, you'd do something like:

+`localStorage.removeItem('onboardingComplete');`

+which will remove the `onboardingComplete` key from your current browser window's localStorage.

+You will need to refresh afterwards to see any changes to the application.